marybeshaw/knitnotebook/README.md

-# my-knitting-projects
+# my-knitting-notebook

-A tool to manage my knitting projects
+A tool to manage my knitting notebook on Ravelry.

+## Complex React State Demo Project

+This project is also for demonstrating how to deal with complex React state!
+More documentation to come.